lookit/lookit-docs/docs/source/researchers.rst

 .. admonition:: Can I use it yet?

-   We are unfortunately not yet able to accommodate requests to run studies on Lookit!
+   We are unfortunately not yet able to accommodate requests to actually collect data on Lookit!
 We are working as fast as we can to make the platform available to everyone.
-Currently, a limited number of collaborative studies from beta testers are taking place.
+Currently, a limited number of collaborative studies from beta testers are taking place, and a growing community of researchers is preparing studies on our staging server to start as soon as possible.
 You can learn more about the launch timeline on `the wiki <https://github.com/lookit/research-resources/wiki>`_ or by looking through `Lookit platform projects <https://github.com/orgs/lookit/projects>`_.

 **Preparing to use Lookit in the future:**